sergeinack3/PowerEduc/admin/tool/componentlibrary/content/library/adding-pages.md

 In this step-by-step guide you will create a new page called Breadcrumb navigation and compile it from a markdown text file to a HTML page in the component library.

-To add a page to the component library on your local machine navigate open your editor or file manager and create a new markdown text file in folder /content/moodle/components/breadcrumbs.md
+To add a page to the component library on your local machine navigate open your editor or file manager and create a new markdown text file in folder /content/powereduc/components/breadcrumbs.md

 ```
 └── content
-    └── moodle
+    └── powereduc
        └── components
           └── breadcrumbs.md
 ```